The Science of the finishing kick

 Energy systems dynamics:

 An interesting new study sheds some more light on why we might be able to run faster, particularly at the end of a race.
-You can read about it here (LINK) but they took cyclist and had them do either solo time trials or against a computer which was really their previous selves.
+You can read about it here, but they took cyclists and had them do either solo time trials or against a computer which was really their previous selves.
 What they found was that when racing someone, they were able to increase their speed and the sole reason was the anaerobic energy component.
-In other words, the cyclists used the same amount of energy aerobically, but in the faster trial they were able to tap into more of their anaerobic capacity.
+In other words, the cyclists used the same amount of energy aerobically, but in the faster trial, they were able to tap into more of their anaerobic capacity.

 So for the ultimate kick, the idea energetically is to get to the point X as efficiently as possible and having a big tank of anaerobic energy to throw down that wasn’t tapped into during the race.
 If we think in terms of lactate, it’d be having a low lactate at X point then being able to jack it up to a really high amount at the end of the race.